-Regular testing and timely maintenance of your private well are important.
-And can ensure your family’s drinking water is free of well water contaminants.
+Regular testing and timely maintenance of your private well can help ensure your family's drinking water is healthy and free of harmful contaminants.

 15 percent of Americans depend on private wells for drinking water.
 But, private wells are not covered by the EPA regulations.
 So if your family relies on a private well for drinking water you should know the safety basics.

 What are the most common well water contaminants?

 Well water can contain minerals like calcium, sodium and magnesium.
 These may not have a direct impact on your health, but their presence causes hard water.
 Hard water results in dry, itchy skin.
 And it can reduce the lifespan of clothing and household appliances.

 Arsenic, lead, iron, boron and radon can be common.
 And private well owners should know the risk.
 Some of these contaminants come from industrial runoff.
 And others like lead, can enter a water supply through the plumbing.
 Lead is a primary concern for homeowners.
 And it is especially harmful for pregnant women, infants, and young children.